RiccardoDAndrea/web-scraping-python/Strucuture_docs.md

 # Documentation of the Structure

-In the documentation is all about the Strucute how and were to save files.
+ **In the documentation is all about the Strucute how** **and were to save files.**

 ## LICENSE:

     File contains the legal terms and conditions governing the use and distribution of your script.
 It's important for protecting your work and specifying how others can use it.
+    - Example :
+        - Academic Free License v3.0
+        - Apache license 2.0
 ## .gitignore

     The .gitignore file specifies patterns of files and directories that should be ignored by version control systems like Git.